Sandman (Wesley Dodds): Twilight years

 Towards the end of his life, Dodds' prophetic dreams alert him to the identity and location of the new Doctor Fate, prompting him to contact the Gray Man, a being created from the residue of others' dreams, as well as his old friend Speed Saunders to instruct them to warn his former teammates about what he has discovered.
 Waiting on a clifftop, he is subsequently confronted by the powerful villain Mordru, who intends to force Dodds to tell him the identity of the new Doctor Fate, only for Dodds to distract Mordru with his gas-gun long enough to commit suicide by jumping off the cliff rather than allow Mordru to torture him into submission.
-His last thoughts were that his final slumber would be free of nightmares as he is reunited with Dian.
-While his former teammates attended his funeral, they were alerted to the threat of Mordru and his quest for the new Doctor Fate, the subsequent struggle prompting the Justice Society to officially reform.
-Dodd's youthful but now grown-up sidekick Sandy the Golden Boy becomes known simply as Sand and takes his mentor's place as a member of the Justice Society of America as well as his prophetic dreams; Sand not only serves as the new team's initial chairman, but offers to fund the organisation and provide Dodds' home as a base, observing that Dodds and Dian had left him enough money to fund a small country.
-Eventually, he takes the name of Sandman.
+Dodd's sidekick Sandy the Golden Boy becomes known simply as Sand and joins the Justice Society.